 Authenticating requests to the GraphQL Storefront API

-Authenticate GraphQL Storefront API requests using bearer tokens passed with the Authorization header.
+header.
 You can authenticate using two different kinds of tokens: storefront tokens or customer impersonation tokens.

 POST https://your_store.example.com/graphql